A CNNMoney report recently details a sad but not-so-surprising fact — most Americans don’t have enough cash to handle a $1‚000 emergency bill.

 - Work to improve a bad credit score

 - Seek a cash-back credit card

 Saving in this economic situation can be difficult and many people can’t fathom putting money away for retirement‚ let alone a $1‚000 emergency expense.
 For those far behind on payments‚ and living paycheck-to-paycheck‚ bankruptcy may be a good option to get rid of the debt that has made life so difficult.

 Filing for bankruptcy immediately stops creditors from calling‚ wage garnishment and other harassment from lenders.
 After going through the process successfully‚ consumers can get rid of the debt that has kept them down and begin the process of improving their credit and putting a true savings account together for a brighter financial future.

-Los Angeles Bankruptcy Attorneys will provide a free consultation to help guide you in making a decision that works for you.
-In Encino‚ Glendale‚ and Los Angeles‚ just call (800) 568-0707.
+Woodland Hills Bankruptcy Attorneys will provide a free consultation to help guide you in making a decision that works for you.
+In Encino‚ Glendale‚ and Woodland Hills‚ just call (800) 568-0707.

 Most Americans can’t afford a $1‚000 emergency expense‚ by Jessica Dickler‚ CNNMoney